westseattle/hazards/README.md

 ## Hazards

-Hazards are objects, sprites, or positions in the game that cause harm to the Hero.
-Examples of hazards include Koopa Troopas, lava pits, falling rocks, spikes, knives, bullets, and fire breathing dragons.
  The level of harm done depends on how you design the hazard.
 You may decide that falling into a pit costs the Hero a life whereas landing on a spike subtracts 10 "health points".

 Let's create some sprites, variables, and custom blocks for dealing with hazards.